giyushino/EvolutionSimulation/README.md

 ## To Do
 - [x] Create class for animals
 - [x] Decide what the task for NN to solve is.
 MNIST?
 Binary classification?
-- [x] Test smallest number of training images to achieve good accuracy ~ 90% (5k seems fine)
+- [ ] Test smallest number of training images to achieve good accuracy ~ 90% (5k seems fine)
+- [ ] Test everything with a normalize dataset
+- [ ] Get the CLIP training working
-- [x] GET THE EVOLUTION ACTUALLY WORKING
+- [ ] GET THE EVOLUTION ACTUALLY WORKING
 - [ ] Test on CPU (normal + evolve)
 - [ ] Speed up evolution (lower outsider sheep)
 - [ ] Test with more classes